haodong0518/haodong0518.github.io/_posts/2023-12-16-Kalman-Filter-Application.md

 # Mathematics

-When given the v,w,t, how to find its next position in next state.
+When given the v, w, delta_t in state k-1, how to find its position in next state k.

 $$
 \begin{equation}